-- Wrongful use of signature stamp. - Wrongful use of debit/credit card. - Not providing to USBC the documentation and forms required. - Arrangements for restitution are made between the association and the accused. - Officer/director handling funds has been convicted of a felony due to a financial crime. - Officer/director handling funds has been previously found guilty of misuse/misappropriation of funds.
+- Wrongful use of signature stamp. - Wrongful use of debit/credit card. - Not providing to USBC the documentation and forms required. - Arrangements for restitution are made between the association and the accused. - Officer/director handling funds has been convicted of a felony. - Officer/director handling funds has been previously found guilty of misuse/misappropriation of funds.